colah/ByronTrialNotes/daily-notes/day19.md

  * Yes.
 * CISSP book.
  * Yes.
-* If I suggested that it stood for Cerified Information System Security Professional?
+* If I suggested that it stood for Certified Information System Security Professional?
  * It stands for the letters, but so do many other things.
 * (Next picture) Bookshelf on the other side of the window?
  * Yes.